Predicting Scientific Impact Through Diffusion, Conformity, and Contribution Disentanglement: Related Work

-Disentangled representation learning aims to identify and disentangle the underlying explanatory factors \citep{bengio2013replearning}.
-The existing efforts primarily focus on CV and NLP with Variational Auto-encoders \citep{ma2019disenrec,locatello2019challengingdisen,cai2019domaindisen,denton2017unsuperviseddisen,lee2021disenaug}.
-In graph learning tasks, inspired by capsule networks, they partition node features into multiple hidden channels \citep{ma2019disengcn}.
-Subsequent models strive to factorize the input graphs to facilitate distinct message passing \citep{yang2020factorgnn}.
-Recent models extend their focus to isolate causal and biased information presented in both the graph structure and node features, with a particular emphasis on causal effects \citep{sui2022cal,fan2022disc}.
-In addition, certain studies extend the disentangled GNNs to specialized scenarios including recommendation, addressing more complex graph structures involving either heterogeneous or dynamic graphs \citep{wang2020disenhan, zhang2022dida, wen2022ddhgnn}.
-In contrast to previous studies, our approach acknowledges that the potential impact within the citation network is influenced not only by the paper contribution but also by popularity factors.
-These popularity factors encompass the amplifying effect owing to the highly-cited paper nodes in information diffusion and the manifestation of Matthew effect as collective conformity.
-Based on the dynamic heterogeneous graph, we disentangle the potential impact into diffusion, conformity, and contribution values, seeking a reasonable estimation.
+Disentangled representation learning aims to identify and disentangle the underlying explanatory factors \cite{bengio2013replearning}.
+The existing efforts primarily focus on CV and NLP, utilizing Variational Auto-encoders \cite{ma2019disenrec,locatello2019challengingdisen,cai2019domaindisen,denton2017unsuperviseddisen,lee2021disenaug}.
+In graph learning tasks inspired by capsule networks, they partition node features into multiple hidden channels for implicit disentangled modeling \cite{ma2019disengcn}.
+Subsequent models strive to factorize the input graphs to facilitate distinct message passing \cite{yang2020factorgnn}.
+Recent models expand their scope to isolate causal and biased information presented in the graph structure and node features, with a particular emphasis on causal effects \cite{sui2022cal,fan2022disc}.
+In addition, certain studies extend the disentangled GNNs to specialized scenarios like recommendations and healthcare, addressing more complex graph structures involving either heterogeneous or dynamic graphs \cite{wang2020disenhan, zhang2022dida, wen2022ddhgnn,zhang2023sild,zhang2023dyted}.
+In contrast to previous studies, our approach acknowledges that the potential impact within the citation network is influenced not only by the paper's contribution but also by popularity factors.
+These popularity factors encompass the amplifying effect owing to the highly-cited paper nodes in information diffusion and the manifestation of the Matthew effect as collective conformity.
+Building upon previous disentangled studies in recommendations \cite{zheng2021dice, chen2022poprec}, we regard the final predicted values as mixed results of multiple factors and introduce auxiliary tasks for separate encoding of different perspectives.
+Leveraging the dynamic heterogeneous graph, we disentangle the potential impact into diffusion, conformity, and contribution values, aiming for a more rational estimation through explicit modeling.